-Maple Pecan Swirl Bread: Sweet bread with brioche like flavors filled with maple and pecans all swirled up and baked in a Bundt pan.
+This Maple Pecan Swirl Bread is a brioche filled with maple and pecans all swirled up and baked in a Bundt pan.
 Topped with maple glaze and pecans.

 I’ve been making a lot of breakfast type breads lately.